ralphbarac/personal-website/README.md

    - JSON schema for recipe data
    - Search and filtering capabilities
    - Integration with main site

-### 🔮 **Future Enhancements**
-- Search functionality across blog and projects
-- Comment system for blog posts
-- Email newsletter integration
-- Performance monitoring and analytics
-- CDN integration for images

-## Development Notes

-- All code follows Phoenix conventions and Elixir best practices
-- Database changes require migrations - use `mix ecto.gen.migration`
-- Assets are compiled automatically in development
-- Tests should be written for all new features
-- Accessibility is a priority - maintain WCAG 2.1 AA standards

-## Deployment

-Ready for production deployment!
-Check the [Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html) for platform-specific instructions.

 ## Tech Stack References